ericholscher/ericholscher.com/site/blog/2015/may/25/why-im-building-a-company-structure.rst

 We haven't implemented this concept yet.
 I'd be curious of previous examples of this kind of structure working, or failing.
-I imagine there are subsets of a business where this might make perfect sense (customer support, operations), because there is a shared context.
+I imagine there are subsets of a company where this might make perfect sense (customer support, operations), because there is a shared context.
 There are also likely situations where it wouldn't work, but I'm really excited to try things like this.

-Why build a business if it's going to be like every other business?
+Why build a company if it's going to be like every other company?